fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 This level is basically a giant maze.
 There are several pockets of magical Darkness, which will extinguish your light source (be it a Torch, Lamp, spell, or magic item).
 Fortunately, the game will tell you every time you step on a Dark square, so you'll know when it's gone and it's safe to produce a new light source.
 If you know you're going to be walking through Darkness, keep a handful of Torches or Lamps around so you're not burning too much SP on magic light.

-You could spend hours of game time mapping out this level.
+You could spend hours mapping out this level.
 It's twisty and full of pockets and closets and descriptive text and a few teleport traps.
+And this is only the first (real) dungeon level you'll face!
 Remember to keep an eye on your resources and bail out before it becomes a problem.

 There's very little that you need to do on this level, even if you aren't going to rely on this walkthrough to give you all the clues you need.